-University of Wisconsin System Schools
+University of Wisconsin System Institutions

-Students who receive an Associate of Arts and Science degree from any of the University of Wisconsin Colleges or University of Wisconsin System Schools will have completed all Marian University General Education requirements, except Theology.
-This requirement may be fulfilled by taking THE 101: Introduction to Christian Theology, 3 cr., at Marian University.
-Students must meet all other specified proficiency, department, or program requirements.
+Students who receive an Associate of Arts and Science degree from any University of Wisconsin System institution will have completed all Marian University General Education requirements.
+Students will still need to complete the university graduation requirement, Introduction to Christian Theology, 3 cr., and must meet all other specified proficiency, department, or program requirements in order to graduate.
 Students are responsible for meeting all residency and general baccalaureate degree requirements.